Switzerland is a traveler’s paradise, offering a perfect blend of natural beauty, cultural richness, and thrilling activities in August.

 Also, up in the Swiss Alps, the lake’s water is very clear, but the beauty of the water can be deceiving because the water is very cold in many places.

 It’s around 11℃ to 15℃, and you have to enter the water really slowly; otherwise, you’ll collapse.
+In my opinion, great places to swim in the Alps are Valais and Ticino.

 Also, if you’re a canyoning enthusiast, then I suggest checking out Ticino because it’s a fantastic region for canyoning worldwide.